 - The US spends $199 billion annually on drunk driving associated costs.

 - There is no fast way to sober up.

 - Chances are high that you will be involved in a drunk driving accident during your life – 2 out of 3 people are.

 - Drunk drivers who are arrested have likely driven drunk as many as 80 times before the first time they face arrest.

-Stay safe this New Year’s with these tips:
+New Year’s Safety tips: